 Background

-Nearly 1 in 5 Australian students starts secondary school at or below minimum standards for literacy or numeracy, which puts them at least 3 years behind their peers.
+Nearly 1 in 5 Australian students start secondary school at or below minimum standards for literacy or numeracy, which puts them at least 3 years behind their peers.
 Students who struggle with literacy and numeracy are more likely to:

 • disengage from school